HFzzzzzzz/ACMGA/README.md

 - [last](https://github.com/UCSantaCruzComputationalGenomicsLab/last/tree/master)

 Using this approach, slight modifications to some of the paths within `command.sh` are necessary.
-### Using docker image:
+### Using the Docker image:
-ACMGA currently relies on snakemake (>6.0.0), docker, and singularity.
+ACMGA currently relies on Snakemake (>6.0.0), Docker, and Singularity.
 Please make sure these dependencies are installed before running ACMGA.
 We strongly recommend using this approach.